 Who is the person who hosts a Tutor?

 More and more families see the benefits of hosting an international student to make their children learn another language.
 In this case, the Host Family has one or more kids who are already able to talk and communicate.
-On the other hand, there are also adults who would like to improve their language skills eventhough they are not at school anymore.
-Be it for career reasons or just out of interest, they are also eligible to host a Tutor.
-As you can see, there is also no age limit for the host.
+Often the family wants their children to start speaking a second or third language at an early age.
+The child should be under 18 years old.

 How does the program work?